 - Talk a stroll in Austin’s people-friendly downtown.

-- Explore a different kind of cathedral: the Cathedral of Junk.
+- Explore the Cathedral of Junk.
 It’s out-of-control yard art!

 - Try one of the many strange (and excellent) restaurants that the city has to offer.